Leadership in Ministry Scholarship Programs

-Submit additional information, if required.
+- Submit additional information, if required.

-> Students pursuing the following master's level (36 semester hour) degrees are eligible to apply for any of the Leadership in Ministry Scholarships: Master of Arts in Theology, Master of Arts in Biblical Ministry, Hispanic Theology and Ministry, Intercultural Ministry, Justice Ministry, or Liturgy.
+Students pursuing the following master's level (36 semester hour) degrees are eligible to apply for any of the Leadership in Ministry Scholarships: Master of Arts in Theology, Master of Arts in Biblical Ministry, Hispanic Theology and Ministry, Intercultural Ministry, Justice Ministry, or Liturgical Ministry.

-> In addition to the degree programs above, the Helen V. Brach and Arthur J. Schmitt scholarships apply for those pursuing the Master of Arts in Pastoral Studies (48 credit hours) or the Master of Divinity (79 semester hours).
+In addition to the degree programs above, the Helen V. Brach and Arthur J. Schmitt scholarships apply for those pursuing the Master of Arts in Pastoral Studies (48 credit hours) or the Master of Divinity (79 semester hours).

-> Descriptions of Leadership in Ministry Scholarships
+Descriptions of Leadership in Ministry Scholarships

-> Criteria for Leadership in Ministry Scholarships
+Criteria for Leadership in Ministry Scholarships

-> - Though the intention is to provide ongoing scholarship support for the duration of a student's degree program, renewal of funding will be dependent upon meeting the criteria for each particular scholarship, and continued funding.
+- Though the intention is to provide ongoing scholarship support for the duration of a student's degree program, renewal of funding will be dependent upon meeting the criteria for each particular scholarship, and continued funding.

-> - Scholars must maintain a 3.0 grade point average in order to remain eligible for ongoing funding
+- Scholars must maintain a 3.0 grade point average in order to remain eligible for ongoing funding

-> - Scholars will actively participate in the Emmaus Lay Formation Program which includes two director meetings, two theological reflection sessions, two retreats each year, and ongoing spiritual direction.
+- Scholars will actively participate in the Emmaus Lay Formation Program which includes two director meetings, two theological reflection sessions, two retreats each year, and ongoing spiritual direction.

-> - Scholars will be asked to participate as a volunteer in school activities and to attend periodic scholarship meetings throughout the school year which serve to support the scholars in their endeavors.
+- Scholars will be asked to participate as a volunteer in school activities and to attend periodic scholarship meetings throughout the school year which serve to support the scholars in their endeavors.

-> - If the scholars so choose, they may serve as an intern for a program or professor at CTU in a particular area of concentration of interest.
+- If the scholars so choose, they may serve as an intern for a program or professor at CTU in a particular area of concentration of interest.

-> - Scholars may, depending on their course of study, participate in Biblical Study and Travel Programs.
+- Scholars may, depending on their course of study, participate in Biblical Study and Travel Programs.
 (The scholarship does not cover travel costs, but covers tuition if taken as courses).

-> To apply, download a copy of the application, fill it out, and submit to the Recruitment Office.
+To apply, download a copy of the application, fill it out, and submit to the Recruitment Office.
 Scholarship applications were due by March 2, 2015.
 Be advised, however, that applicants must be admitted to CTU before this date.

-> Emailed submission (attachment): email@example.com
+Emailed submission (attachment): email@example.com